WinterWinter/finalfantasypebble/README.md

 # Final Fantasy Pebble

-This project is open source, please give credit to WintersWatches if using code for your own watchfaces or watch applications.
+This project is open source, please give credit to Game Time if using code for your own watchfaces or watch applications.

 Enjoy.